OKLAHOMA! DESIGN PALETTES

 Color suggestions provided by Lighting Designer Darius Evans

-Mix the R18, E110 and R58 onto your cyc to create sunrise and sunset effects for “Oh What a Beautiful Mornin’ and the Dream Ballet scenes.
-You can also add some of the E110 to some cloud gobos – like R77168 – to create pink clouds streaking across your cyc.
-Blend some of the R3408 combined with R77405 gobos into your stage wash to splash some dapples of warmth across the stage.
+Blend the R18, E110, and R58 onto your cyc to create sunrise & sunset effects for “Oh What a Beautiful Mornin’" and the Dream Ballet scenes.
+You can also combine the E110 with some R77168 gobos to create pink clouds streaking across your cyc.
+Splash some dapples of warmth across the stage with a wash of R77405 gobos colored with the R18.
 Click here for more sunrise/sunset color ideas.

-Use a lighting shift to shock the audience out of their perceived safety in the Dream Ballet.
-Switch from the warm & comforting sunset colors above into a cool wash of R3204, with a combination of R3315 + R310 paired with some R77223 gobos latticing across the stage to create a moment of sharp contrast to the original dream sequence.
+Shock the audience out of their perceived safety in the Dream Ballet by switching from the warm & comforting sunset colors above into a cool wash of R3204, with a green-yellow combination of R3315 + R310 paired with some R77223 gobos latticing across the stage to create a moment of sharp contrast to the original dream sequence palette.

 Speaking of Judd, use a wash of R84 with a textured wash of R362 with an R76611 gobo when we enter Judd’s house for the first time to suggest a shift in the time of day, and to create the dark & ominous hut that Judd calls home.